 Samuel J. Bell

-Machine learning reproducibility, robustness and fairness.
+Machine learning fairness, robustness and metascience.

+In 2022 I completed my PhD in machine learning as part of the ML@CL group at the University of Cambridge, supervised by Prof. Neil Lawrence.
 Previously, I have studied at The Alan Turing Institute, obtained a master’s in natural language processing at the Cambridge Computer Laboratory, and did my bachelor’s in computer science at the University of Manchester.

-In between, I’ve simulated financial crises in market risk at Goldman Sachs; built new retail banks at Thought Machine, and developed next generation credit scores at Credit Kudos.
+In between, I’ve simulated financial crises in market risk at Goldman Sachs, built new retail banks at Thought Machine, and developed next generation credit scores at Credit Kudos.

 I’m also the Founder and Chair of The Preptrack Foundation, a registered charity building technology for HIV prevention.
 Our first app, Preptrack, helps people who use PrEP, the medication that eliminates the risk of HIV infection.